Last Updated: 4 months ago

 - Knitting wool

-- Large darning needle – A darning needle is a large needle that features an eye that is big enough for yarn to be thread through.
+- Large darning needle – A darning needle is a large needle that features an eye that is big enough for the yarn to be threaded through.

 - Permanent craft adhesive